 Other developments will include the construction of pedestrian facilities and improvements to meeting areas around the stations.

-Rolling stock for the Panama Metro line three will include 28 trainsets of six cars each offering a passenger capacity of 1,000 a train.
+Rolling stock for the Panama Metro Line 3 will include 28 trainsets of six cars, each offering a passenger capacity of 1,000 a train.
 The train will be a large, straddle type of monorail constructed using an aluminium alloy.

 Hitachi’s B-CHOP (Energy Storage for Traction Power Supply) system will be incorporated to harness the train’s regenerative energy.
 It will substantially reduce the energy consumption of the entire rail system by producing regenerative energy while the train is in braking mode.
 It will cut CO2 emissions as well as provide energy for future use.

 The trains will have automatic control systems to prevent collisions, along with a surveillance and security system.

 The elevating section of the line, which connects the Panama Pacifico station with the Patios y Talleres neighbourhood in Ciudad del Futuro, will be supported by a total of 869 columns.
 The highest column located near San Bernardino is 31.6m long.

 The first beam on the Line 3 elevated section viaduct was placed in September 2022 above the Pan-American Highway in San Bernardino.
 The viaduct will require the installation of 1,587 rolling beams with a length of between 22m and 28m, a weight of between 62t and 100t and a width of 80cm.